gitkraken/gitkraken-client-docs/gitkraken-client/terminal.md

 ---

-Open the terminal to use Git CLI commands while still viewing the graph.
+Open the Terminal to use Git CLI commands while still viewing the graph.

-To get started open up a repository and click the terminal <i class="fa fa-terminal" aria-hidden="true"></i> button in the toolbar, from the new tab view by clicking <kbd>New Terminal Tab</kbd>, or by searching for "terminal" in the <a href="/working-with-repositories/command-palette">command palette</a>.
+To get started open up a repository and click the Terminal <i class="fa fa-terminal" aria-hidden="true"></i> button in the toolbar, from the new tab view by clicking <kbd>New Terminal Tab</kbd>, or by searching for "terminal" in the <a href="/working-with-repositories/command-palette">command palette</a>.

 <img src="/wp-content/uploads/open-gitkraken-terminal.gif" class="img-responsive center img-bordered">